rbedia/osmbox/README.md

 	osmbox-db:latest
 ```

-Put imposm mapping.yml file in the imposm-config directory.
+Put imposm mapping.yml file in the styles directory.
 Put the file to load in the source directory.
 The file can be a .pbf or a .zip
 file containing an .osm file.